<?xml version="1.0" encoding="UTF-8"?>

 &lt;strong&gt;Database Replication:&lt;/strong&gt; Continuously extracting data from multiple operational databases, transforming it to unified schema and replicating it into a central data warehouse for reporting.&lt;/p&gt;

-&lt;p&gt;What are the tools you can use for ETL?&lt;br&gt;
+&lt;p&gt;These are some of the tools you could use for ETL:&lt;br&gt;

 &lt;h2&gt;